timsavage/zemu6502/README.md

 Emulator that emulates 6502 instructions with the same clock timing as a native processor.

+Initially developed in Rust before being ported over to using [Zig](https://ziglang.org/).
+The Zig compiler (>=0.11) to build the project.

+Development is currently on Linux, has not been tested on other OSs.

 ## Status

 All but indirect addressing modes are implemented, these are currently a work in progress.